 Government Relations Updates and Alerts

-When the legislature is in session, your NCRGEA staff compiles and shares this information through email updates, website posts, social media posts, and calls to action.
+When the legislature is in session, your NCRGEA staff compiles and shares this information through email updates, this website, social media posts, and calls to action.
 We keep this information up to date to keep you informed.
 The goal is to provide you with the most current information so you are able to make an informative decision as to how to approach legislators to show your support or opposition on an upcoming issue.

 At the close of each legislative session, your NCRGEA lobbying team will provide a synopsis of the decisions made during that session.
 Additionally, our team will analyze trends in pension issues, cost of living adjustments and other fiduciary matters of importance to our association members.

 Contact with Local and Legislative Members

 Through our website, we provide the tools to help you contact your legislators.
 By calling, writing letters, or sending emails, contacting your legislators is crucial to our mission and goals at NCRGEA.
 We provide helpful tips and outlines, as well as sample letters to help you advocate for the issues in which you believe.
 You are always welcome to contact NCRGEA regarding any thoughts or issues you may have or if you have questions, comments, or concerns.